huilin-zhang/huilin-zhang.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my website!
 I’m Huilin Zhang, a Ph.D. candidate in economics at Purdue University.
 I am on the 2024-2025 job market.
 My research focuses on Urban Economics, Spatial Economics, International Trade and Applied Microeconomics.
-I'm interested in technology improvement, inequality, climate policies, and energy transition.
 My current projects use structural models and reduced-form methods to explore various topics, including (1) externalities and optimal policies, (2) globalization and CEO compensation, and (3) student-university matching and human capital production.

 Job Market Paper
 ======